skmhrk1209/VSRD/README.md

     - Please refer to the supplementary material for how to sample source frames.
     - Target frames without at least 16 source frames are excluded.
     - Target frames with the same set of instance IDs are grouped together.
-    - Only one target frame for each instance group is labeled by our method.
+    - Only one target frame for each instance group is labeled by VSRD.
     - Pseudo labels for each target frame can be shared with all the frames in the same instance group.

 ```bash